A woman on a sofa with a laptop open viewing a cognitive map

 Disadvantages of Cognitive Mapping

-1. Not a standalone tool: Cognitive maps should not replace other research methods.
+1. Not a standalone tool: Cognitive maps shouldn’t replace other research methods.
 They offer valuable insights.
-But, you should use them with other data for a complete picture.
+Even so, you should use them with other data for a complete picture.

 1. Facilitator's skill: The data collection quality depends on the facilitator's skill.
-Good facilitation requires practice and adaptability to guide participants while maintaining a comfortable environment.
+Good facilitation calls for practice and adaptability to guide participants while keeping a comfortable environment going.

 1. Potential for wandering: Because of the open-ended nature of cognitive mapping, participants may stray from the topic.
-The facilitator needs to guide them back to the main focus.
+If they go off the track, the facilitator will need to guide them back to the main focus.

 1. Participant discomfort: Some people might feel unsure about the writing and drawing involved in cognitive mapping.
 The facilitator should tell them there are no right or wrong ways to make the map.
 The focus is on their ideas, not their artistic ability.